igoravl/TfsCmdlets/docs/cmdlets/GlobalList/New-TfsGlobalList.md

     type: "string"
     aliases: [ Name ]
   - name: "Name"
-    description: "Specifies the name of the new global list.This is an alias of the GlobalList parameter."
+    description: "Specifies the name of the new global list.
+This is an alias of the GlobalList parameter."
     required: true
     globbing: false
     pipelineInput: "true (ByPropertyName)"